fine-ants/obsidian/FE/Dev Log/Notifications/Push Notifications.md

 	- If successful, the Push Service responds with 201 and a URI for the push message resource placed in the Location header.
 (Note: does not mean that the message has been delivered to UA).
 		- If the Application Server wants to know when the push message is delivered to the UA (push message receipt), it can include the `Prefer header` field with the `"respond-async"` preference, which the Push Service will confirm the delivery.
 (Note: the particular Push Service must support delivery confirmations).
 - The UA uses the subscription to monitor the Push Service for incoming messages.
+	- The UA sends a GET request to a push message subscription resource.
+The Push Service does not respond to this request; instead, it uses HTTP/2 server push to send the contents of the push messages send by the Application Server.
 ### Browser Compatibility
 - Fully supported in Chrome, Edge, FireFox.
 - Supported in Safari on macOS 13 (Ventura) and later.